MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createallocation.md

 [in] An opaque handle that you can use in event tracing.
 This handle can be used to associate kernel-mode allocations with user-mode surface pointers when you analyze Event Tracing for Windows (ETW) event logs.

-#### - pPrivateDriverData

-[in] A pointer to a buffer that contains optional private data that the display miniport driver might require to create the resource or allocation.
-The contents of the buffer typically come from the OpenGL ICD and must be in a format that the display miniport driver can process.

 #### - pAllocationInfo

 [in] An array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_allocationinfo.md">D3DDDI_ALLOCATIONINFO</a> structures that describe specific properties for each allocation to create.